 Code: Select the watch flag interaction you created earlier.

-Timestamp: This defaults to the current time, but the value may be overridden.
+Timestamp: This defaults to the current time, but the value can be overridden.
 The timestamp is not shown in the yellow bar.

-Subject: The Subject will be the text visible in the yellow bar.
+Subject: Enter the text that should appear in the yellow bar.

 Using subcodes